-I simply love soups and not just because they're tasty and quick.
-Soups make great starters to a dinner, or they can be a meal on their own.
+I simply love soups.
+They're tasty and quick.
+They can be warming and soothing or bright and uplifting.
+They make great starters to a more substantial dinner, or they can be a meal on their own.

 Traditional English recipes for soups and salads will cover a multitude of occasions: lunch with friends, a summer picnic, a classy dinner party or a quick snack can all benefit from a tasty soup or colourful salad.
 I'll add more recipes as I find them, so make sure to check back regularly for new additions.